CompuTec/computec-docs/docs/processforce/user-guide/routings/routing.md

 # Routing

-Routing consists of Operations and Resources.
-You can set the required values for both of them.
+Routing is a crucial aspect of production management, consisting of operations and resources that define the manufacturing process.
+It helps in structuring workflows, scheduling tasks, and allocating resources effectively.
+By configuring routing correctly, businesses can optimize production efficiency and ensure seamless execution of manufacturing orders.

-You can define Multiple Routings for a product, but you have to set one of them as a default in the related Bill of Material.

-Routes may be active or non-active by checking the active checkbox within the form header.

-Routings are an optional function to be used in conjunction with Bills of Materials and Manufacturing Orders.
+You can define multiple routings for a product, but one must be set as the default within the corresponding Bill of Material (BOM).
+Additionally, routings can be activated or deactivated by checking the active checkbox in the form header.
+While optional, routings are highly beneficial when used alongside Bills of Materials and Manufacturing Orders.

 ---

+To access Routing, navigate to:

 :::info Path
     Production → Routings → Routing